nuehm-arno/axolotl-mobian-package/README.md

 # axolotl-mobian-package
-Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.0.
+Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian or other Debian-based distros in version 1.0.1.

+This version of Axolotl was built from scratch using the repository Makefile and has the following main improvements:

+- Handle profile key changes
+- Only trigger a notification once per 10s per chat
+- Hotfix: Verification Input fix

-This version of Axolotl has rudimental Signal v2group support.
-If you haven't used the new v2groups of Signal before, it may take some time, before Signal server recognise your acoount as v2group-able.
-The current way to join v2groups is by being added by another user in the group.
+Still, the current way to join v2groups is by being added by another user in the group.
 Group invitation links are not yet working.
 [Here](https://github.com/nanu-c/axolotl/pull/460) is a list of things to complete for basic v2group support in Axolotl.

-This package was created with debmake and debuild using a Makefile in the source directory.
-Have a look [here](https://github.com/nuehm-arno/axolotl-debian-packaging) for details and feel free to give some feedback.

 # Use
 Download the Debian package file with